subzerocks/MKMEye/README.md

 3.)
 Get the CCGHQ XLHQ MTG Images (around 13 Gb + the newer set singles CCGHQ)

 4.)
+Compile or download the ImageDBCreator and edit the config to match your MySQL DB.

-Compile and run the ImageDBCreator (inside this project) to build the pHash DB from the images.
-Be sure you edit the config to match it your database.
-Point it to the extracted XLHQ images (or other source) and let it run.
+5.)
+Run the ImageDBCreator to build the pHash DB from the images.
+Point it to the extracted XLHQ images (or other source) and let it run, this might take a while.

 #### Running MKMEye

-1.) compile the MKMEye Project
+1.)
+Compile or download the MKMEye

 2.)
 Change the config and add your MKM Api Key + MySQL Details

 3.)
 Start scanning and selling

-**Supporters can request a copy of my personal pHash DB.
+**Supporters can request a copy of my personal pHash DB, just leave me a message.

 ### Some Notes